Hiltaba Nature Reserve

 Hiltaba Nature Reserve is located in the north of the Eyre Peninsula on the western edge of the Gawler Ranges, South Australia.
 It is situated on a former pastoral lease known as Hiltaba, or Hiltaba Station, that had operated as a sheep station.
-It is owned by the Nature Foundation, who purchased the property in 2012.
+It is owned by the Nature Foundation, which purchased the property in 2012.

 History

-The traditional owners of the Gawler Ranges are the Barngarla, Kokatha and Wirangu peoples, who have inhabited the area for at least 30,000 years and are known collectively as the Gawler Ranges Aboriginal People.
+The traditional owners of the Gawler Ranges are the Barngarla, Kokatha, and Wirangu peoples, who have inhabited the area for at least 30,000 years and are known collectively as the Gawler Ranges Aboriginal People.
 The tribal land of a man called "Whipstick Billy", who was "one of the last Gawler Ranges natives" still alive by around 1910, was said to have been centred on Hiltaba.

 Around 1844, John Charles Darke explored the region, using an ox-drawn cart (known as a bullock dray in Australia).
 Around 1857, Aboriginal guides led a government-equipped party with pack horses, headed by Stephen Hack from Streaky Bay, through the Gawler Ranges, on a search for sheep-farming land.
 Hiltaba was one of the first three pastoral leases taken up in the area in the 1860s, along with Yardea and Paney Station, all with names of Aboriginal origin.
 Hiltaba was also referred to as "Hiltruby" and "Hiltaby", and it is not known which comes closest to the Aboriginal name for the area.
-James Hiern took up the Hiltaba lease in 1868, who later sold it to his business partner Anton Schlinke, who had migrated from Prussia in the 1840s.
-Schlinke, after adding many improvements to the property, was not able to farm it successfully owing to rabbits and dingoes (rabbits provided food for the dingoes, leading to large numbers, so both became pests), so gave the lease back to the Crown, after which it remained unoccupied for years.
+James Hiern took up the Hiltaba lease in 1868, and later sold it to his business partner Anton Schlinke, who had migrated from Prussia in the 1840s.
+Schlinke, after adding many improvements to the property, was not able to farm it successfully owing to rabbits and dingoes (rabbits provided food for the dingoes, leading to large numbers, so both became pests), so he gave the lease back to the Crown, after which it remained unoccupied for years.
 Much later, his son William took over the lease.

-Over the years, the boundaries, owners and managers changed, and was sometimes only used for winter pasture, leaving Yardea as the only permanent station west of the ranges.
-The Fitzgerald brothers, who lived there from around 1892 to 1912, built the dam and the original (now roofless) home.
-In 1918, Carl Hermann Nitschke bought the lease, and it was passed down through his family.
+Yardea was the only permanent station west of the ranges, although over time the boundaries, owners, and managers changed, and occasionally the station was only utilised for winter pasture.
+The original (now roofless) residence and the dam were constructed by the Fitzgerald brothers, who resided there from approximately 1892 until 1912.
+The lease was purchased by Carl Hermann Nitschke in 1918 and has been in his family ever since.
 His son, test cricketer Homesdale Nitschke (aka "Jack" or "Slinger"), owned the property for some time.
 He built the present homestead in 1936, before his marriage.